VaishaliGovindaraj/JS_Zoo_GroupProject/README.md

 !!!
 FROM YOUR NEW BRANCH - ADD YOUR CODE !!!
-Git push setup origin (branch-name)
+Git push --set-upstream origin (branch-name)
 Git add .
 Git commit -m ""
 Git push